hashicorp/nomad/website/source/guides/acl.html.markdown

 - A set of policies created in Nomad
 - An unsealed Vault server (Vault running in `dev` mode is unsealed automatically upon startup)
+  - Vault must be version 0.9.3 or later to have the Nomad plugin

 ### Configuration
 Mount the [`nomad`][nomad_backend] secret backend in Vault: